-Configuring MVR6 Use the Multicast > MVR6 (Configure Domain) page to enable MVR6 globally on the Domain Settings switch, and select the VLAN that will serve as the sole channel for common multicast streams supported by the service provider.
+Configuring MVR6 Use the Multicast > MVR6 (Configure Domain) page to enable MVR6 globally on the switch, and select the VLAN that will serve as the sole channel for common multicast streams supported by the service provider.

 - Domain ID An independent multicast domain.
 (Range: 1-5) - MVR6 Status When MVR6 is enabled on the switch, any multicast data associated with an MVR6 group is sent from all designated source ports, to all receiver ports that have registered to receive data from that multicast group.
 (Default: Disabled) - MVR6 VLAN Identifier of the VLAN that serves as the channel for streaming multicast services using MVR6.
-MVR6 source ports should be configured as members of the MVR6 VLAN (see "Adding Static Members to VLANs" on page 158), but MVR6 receiver ports should not be manually configured as members of this VLAN.
+MVR6 source ports should be configured as members of the MVR6 VLAN (see "Adding Static Members to VLANs" on page 165), but MVR6 receiver ports should not be manually configured as members of this VLAN.
 (Default: 1) - MVR6 Running Status Indicates whether or not all necessary conditions in the MVR6 environment are satisfied.
-Running status is Active as long as MVR6 is enabled, the specified MVR6 VLAN exists, and a source port with a valid link has been configured (see "Configuring MVR6 Interface Status" on page 585). - MVR6 Current Learned Groups The number of MVR6 groups currently assigned to this domain. - Forwarding Priority The CoS priority assigned to all multicast traffic forwarded into this domain.
-(Range: 0-7, where 7 is the highest priority) This parameter can be used to set a high priority for low-latency multicast traffic such as a video-conference, or to set a low priority for normal multicast - Upstream Source IPv6 The source IPv6 address assigned to all MVR6 control packets sent upstream on the specified domain.
-This parameter must be a full traffic not sensitive to latency.

-IPv6 address including the network prefix and host address bits.
+Running status is Active as long as MVR6 is enabled, the specified MVR6 VLAN exists, and a source port with a valid link has been configured (see "Configuring MVR6 Interface Status" on page 615). - MVR6 Current Learned Groups The number of MVR6 groups currently assigned to this domain. - Upstream Source IPv6 The source IPv6 address assigned to all MVR6 control packets sent upstream on the specified domain.
+This parameter must be a full IPv6 address including the network prefix and host address bits.
 By default, all MVR6 reports sent upstream use a null source IP address.

-All IPv6 addresses must be according to RFC 2373 "IPv6 Addressing" Architecture," using 8 colon-separated 16-bit hexadecimal values.
+All IPv6 addresses must be according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
 One double colon may be used in the address to indicate the appropriate number of zeros required to fill the undefined fields.
 (Note that the IP address ff02::X is reserved.)